clojurists-together/clojuriststogether.org/content/_index.md

 ## How it works

-### Open source projects
+### We fund open source projects.

 Open source maintainers apply for funding, and if accepted, get paid to work on their project to make it better for everyone.
-Clojurists Together funds projects in three month cycles.
+Clojurists Together funds projects in three month cycles and provides annual grants to developers working on a variety of projects.
+We have awarded more than $1.2 million USD to 92 developers working in 55 countries since 2018.

 [More Information](/open-source/)

-### Companies and individuals
+### Member companies and individuals provide input on funding decisions.

 Companies and individual developers can sign up for a monthly or annual Clojurists Together membership.
-Your membership entitles you to certain benefits, including steering which projects get funded.
+Your membership entitles you to certain benefits, including steering which projects and developers get funded.

 <p class="homepage-cta">
 <a class="become-a-member" href="/companies">Company Signup</a>